 Meteorites are not necessarily ‘hot’ when they fall to the Earth.
 Most of them have found to be coated in frost.

-Do you have any interesting or fun facts about meteorites that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about meteorites?
+Share them in the comments below!